github/training-kit/paths/electron/packaging-apps/outline.md

 ## Testing that the packages work
 - How to test the packages
 - Allude to automated testing but probably not walk through it

+## Using electron-packager, how to clean up old binaries and what that means